 Hence, we cannot remove the Ego.
 It is a tool connecting our body to consciousness.
 However, the components of Ego, the personality, and instinct can be understood in their proper context.
 Tools like the Enneagram personality profile promote this type of understanding.
 In turn, this promotes self-awareness and presence.
 Thus, allowing the “observer” to be present.
 T

 Who do you think you are talking to in your self-talk?
 Likewise, who do you think is dreaming when you sleep?
 This is the observer.
 What we need is to engage in the process which “awakens” the “observer.”
 We find everyone has their way of awakening through the use of a variety of spiritual tools or technologies.

 Fire is also not just transformational, it is what brought people together.
 At first, out of necessity for warmth and to cook.
 But it is also a community builder.
 Because of this fire is the first community-building tool.

-However, it is important not to confuse these typologies and mythology with facts.
+However, it is important not to confuse the metaphor with facts.
 Myth is important as a tool to communicate principles using story and imagery.
 It’s all about applying the processes of transformation.
 These processes are the domain of spiritual exploration.